 Important project information:

 Minnesota 4-H Western Heritage is not a project, but an activity to help youth explore and preserve Western Heritage.
 As you move through the program, you will explore our Western Heritage and develop an appreciation for it; learn to balance competition and education; learn safety skills; develop tools of sportsmanship and realistic goal setting; and have fun.
-You need not be enrolled in the Horse project to participate but you must be enrolled in 4-H by the enrollment deadline.
+You MUST be enrolled in the 4-H Horse project to participate.
 4-H horse ID forms and negative Coggins papers are required on all horses participating.

 Participants must attend a safety clinic (put on by a MN 4-H certified instructor).
 The regional Western Heritage events are held throughout Minnesota, giving you the opportunity for additional competition and experience.
 You may participate in one regional event of your choice each year.
 Top-placing participants in grade 6 and older will qualify for the state Western Heritage event.
 Western Heritage is an activity, not a show class.
 Qualification in Western Heritage does not enable youth to compete in show classes.